 If you haven’t already, you can start a Baby Registry on Amazon and register for all the items that I use to help get my baby’s sleeping through the night.

 One last tip I would leave you with is to try to remind yourself that this stage is fleeing.
 Your newborn will only be in this stage for a short amount of time before they move into an infant stage.
 I know how tough it can be.

 I’m always available by email if you ever want to reach out!
-You can also find Simply Well Family on Facebook and Instagram.
+You can also find Simply Well Family on Facebook, Pinterest, & Instagram.